 These outcomes focus on the major priorities for patients, carers, the public, local communities, NHS staff and boards.

 On completion of the EDS and the outcomes the Trust’s performance is analysed and graded.
 The final grades are then approved by health watch.
-If you would like to read the Trust’s EDS you can access it here.

 The Trust is not complacent and we know there is still much work to do.
 We will continue to work with service users, carers, staff, other organisations and members of the public to ensure that we are consistently fair, and that our services meet the needs of our diverse communities.

 This can only be achieved by working together to eliminate inequality wherever it exists and to promote fairness and inclusion in everything we do.
 This includes:

 Tees, Esk and Wear Valleys NHS Foundation Trust endeavours to deliver ‘equal care for all’.